TrustlyInc/trustly-react-native-example/README.md

 <img src="docs/images/rn_print.png" width="25%" height="25%" style="display: block; margin: 0 auto" />

-In this case, we need to avoid the Widget calling the Lightbox immediately when the user selects a bank because we need to get the amount value to fill the establish data first.
+In this case, we need to avoid the Widget calling the Lightbox immediately when the user selects a bank because we need to get the `amount` value to fill the `establishData` first.
 To achieve this, we need to add a piece of JavaScript inside the Widget (as in the `trustly.tsx` file).

 ```js
 const TrustlyWidgetBankSelected = (data) => {